NEET 2023 Exam: Date, Answer Key (Out), Result, Cutoff, Syllabus, Pattern

 Yes, there is a specific dress code in NEET exam; Read more details here; NEET Examination Dress Code for Male & Female.

-Question:When authorities will release the NEET 2022 cutoff scores?
+Question:When will NTA release the NEET 2023 application form?

 Questions related to NEET

 when will be the answer key of NEET 2023 declare ?

 I was fill general in neet exam gujarat but i have obc certificate in maharashtra.can I do all India neet counselling from obc category.
 Can I do state counselling through general category in gujarat.

 Rdjm medical college allowed in bihar neet counselling or

 Hope you are doing good.

 So as per your query, Radha Devi Jageshwari Memorial Medical College of Patna is participating in the NEET Counselling.
 The college is established in the year 2021.
 The institute is recognized by the government of India.
 The college is affiliated to Aryabhatta Knowledge University of Patna.